-After the recent high temperatures, butterflies and dragonflies (Odonata) have emerged earlier this year.
-I need several species to complete my British list.
-This morning, I visited Eyarth Rocks in North Wales with Jenna and her children to try to see the Pearl-bordered Fritillary butterfly.
+After the recent spell of high temperatures, butterflies and dragonflies (Odonata) have emerged earlier than usual this year.
+With several species still needed to complete my British list, I spent the morning at Eyarth Rocks in North Wales with Jenna and her children, hoping to see the Pearl-bordered Fritillary butterfly.

-After leaving, we stopped for lunch before heading to the next site near Wrexham, located in an industrial area.
-Jenna had never seen a Grizzled or Dingy Skipper, so we decided to give it a try.
-Unfortunately, the weather was not on our side when we arrived; the wind had picked up.
-However, one of Jenna's sons spotted a Grizzled Skipper flying low over the vegetation.
-It landed briefly before the wind caught it and sent it flying away.
+After leaving Eyarth Rocks, we stopped for lunch before heading to a site near Wrexham in an industrial area, where Jenna had yet to see a Grizzled or Dingy Skipper.
+Unfortunately, the weather had turned windy.
+Despite this, one of Jenna’s sons spotted a Grizzled Skipper flying low over the vegetation.
+It landed briefly before the wind carried it away—a first sighting for him and a highlight of the trip.
+While we didn’t find any Dingy Skippers, he also spotted a Mother Shipton moth, a day-flying species I had never seen before.

 Azure Damselfly